How to sound like a native English speaker

 That’s because every language has its own music.
 Some has more staccato.
 Some are more melodic.
 So if your native language is more melodic, it will take more effort for you to understand someone coming from a more staccato language.
 Even if you are saying the exact same words.

 When you start imitating someone’s accent and pronunciation, observe the length of the syllables, and which syllable goes up or goes down.
+How long do they hold one syllable versus another syllable?
 Which part of the sentence goes up, and when does it come down.
 Where is the highest note in the sentence?
 And the lowest note?

 When you begin, just listen.
 When you have become accustomed to the music of this person, then start imitating.